 Why did you get into truck driving?

 I got into trucking when I was growing up.
 My family had its own mushroom business.
-I worked on the mushroom farm "driving truck and running tractor."
+I worked on the mushroom farm as a truck driver and running the tractor.
 I had no training.
 It’s just how I grew up.
 I went to a truck driving school — All-State Career School in Essington, Pennsylvania — when I was 25, in case I wanted to get another job.
 The program took three months.
 I earned a certificate and my CDL (Commercial Driver’s License), which made it legal for me to drive Class 8, big vehicles like semis.

 Did you always want to be a truck driver?